fibo/aws-lambda-res/README.md

 exports.handler = handler
 ```

-Let me write few tips I want to rememeber.
+Let me write few tips I want to remember.
 When a method on API Gateway is
 configured with *Lambda Proxy integration* no additional mapping is needed.
 Everything you need will be available in `event` argument.